mattdistefano/accessibility-training/readme.md

 WCAG requires a minimum contrast ratio of 4.5:1 for normal-sized text, and 3:1 for large text (defined as 14pt - roughly 19px - bold weight, or 18 point - roughly 24px - normal weight).
 See http://webaim.org/resources/contrastchecker/ for a helpful contrast checker.
 Choosing high-contrast colors helps keep text readable for users with various vision-related disabilities.
 (1.4.3)

-Designs should also avoid the use of color *alone* as a means of conveying information.
+Avoid the use of color *alone* as a means of conveying information.
 For example, the error state for a form field may *include* a change in border or label color, but if that is the sole visual indicator, a color-blind user would be unable to perceive the error.
 Links should either have a non-color-based visual cue (underlining or bolding, for example) in their normal state, or use a color that provides 3:1 contrast against the surrounding text, and have a non-color-based visual cue in their hover/focus state.
 (1.4.1)

 ### IA, navigation, and content

 Information architecture and navigation should use consistent, predictable patterns as much as possible.
 For example, when navigation elements are present on multiple pages, they should appear in the same position within each page, and the relative order of their links should not vary between pages.
 Likewise, other pieces of content or functionality that are used on multiple pages should be identified consistently.
-For example, a component providing global search functionality should use the same labels on every page; it should not be labeled 'Search' on one page and 'Find' on another.
+For example, a component providing global search functionality should use the same label on every page; it should not be labeled 'Search' on one page and 'Find' on another.
 This predictability is beneficial to all users, but particularly to users of AT, who otherwise would have to spend time learning the structure of each new page before they could use it effectively.
 (3.2.3, 3.2.4)

 Pages should typically also be discoverable through at least two ways (navigation, links within pages, search, site map, etc).
 This gives users with disabilities the option to use whichever mechanism works best for them, and ensures a fallback is available in case they encounter issues.
 Note that this is not required for pages like a checkout or confirmation screen that represent a step within a process.
 (2.4.5)